pagkly/Zed/Investopedia3/The 4 Ps of Marketing.md

 ## The Bottom Line

 The four Ps of marketing—product, price, place, promotion—are often referred to as the marketing mix.
 These are the key elements involved in marketing a good or service, and they interact significantly with each other.
-Considering all of these elements is one way to approach a [holistic marketing strategy](https://www.investopedia.com/ask/answers/042715/what-holistic-marketing-and-how-can-it-be-applied-business.asp).
+Considering all of these elements is one way to approach a [[holistic marketing strategy]](https://www.investopedia.com/ask/answers/042715/what-holistic-marketing-and-how-can-it-be-applied-business.asp).